curityio/tyk-phantom-token-plugin/README.md

 - **Build Plugin Image** – builds the gRPC plugin Docker image, publishes it as an artifact, and pushes to GHCR on release.
 - **Build Bundle ZIP** – generates a signed `phantom-bundle.zip` and publishes it as both an artifact and a GitHub Release asset.

-You can point your Gateway’s `bundle_base_url` to the local `bundle-server`, or download the ZIP directly from the release and host it elsewhere.

 ## More Information